genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

 ---
 At this stage, you have a working server with a Ref_data_app and a Trading_app.
 The Trading_app has a consolidator to calculate the positions, event handlers to control changes to the database and data server and request servers to publish the data to the front end.

-Now you want to permission users so that everyone has access to the correct parts of the system.
+For this part of the tutorial,  you want to permission users so that each one has access to the correct parts of the system.

 ## The objective

-The objective is to use dynamic permissions and permission codes so that specific users have access to specific parts of the application – both functions and data..
+The objective is to use dynamic permissions and permission codes so that specific users have access to specific parts of the application – both functions and data.

-We can display the configuration of both in our request server, data server and event handler.

 ## Set up generic permissions

-First, enable the COUNTERPARTY table and COUNTERPARTY_ID field as part of the generic permissions system.
+First, you are going to make the COUNTERPARTY table and COUNTERPARTY_ID field  part of the generic permissions system.

 You can read more about it [here](../../platform-reference/authentication-and-authorisation/authorisation.md).